 Contran is the sole owner of Valhi's 6% series A preferred stock (non-voting) and a trust related to Harold C. Simmons is the sole owner of VHC's 2% convertible preferred stock (non-voting).
 Messrs.
-Harold and Glenn Simmons and Watson each hold of record one director qualifying share of Dixie Rice.
+Harold Simmons and Watson each hold of record one director qualifying share of Dixie Rice.
 Ms. Connelly directly holds approximately 1.0% of Contran's class A common stock.

-NL has pledged 4,069,344 shares of Kronos Worldwide common stock as security and 381,104 shares of our class A common stock as security.
-VHC has pledged 8,577,160 shares of Valhi common stock and 24,878,081 shares of TIMET common stock as security.
+NL has pledged 350,000 shares of Kronos Worldwide common stock as security.
+Valhi has pledged 22,000,000 shares of Kronos Worldwide common stock as security.
+VHC has pledged 8,577,160 shares of Valhi common stock as security.
 Contran has pledged 864 shares of Valhi's 6% series A preferred stock as security.

 Shares owned by Contran or its related entities or their executive officers or directors may be held in margin accounts at brokerage firms.
 Under the terms of the margin account agreements, stocks and other assets held in these accounts may be pledged to secure margin obligations under these accounts.
-Harold C. Simmons holds 491,009 shares of NL common stock, 574,866 shares of Kronos Worldwide common stock, and 63,518 shares of Valhi common stock in a margin account at a brokerage firm.
-Annette C. Simmons holds all of her 51,813 shares of our class A common stock, 404,391 shares of NL common stock, 882,876 shares of Kronos Worldwide common stock and 265,338 shares of Valhi common stock in a margin account at a brokerage firm.
-The Grandchildren's Trust holds all of its 14,132 shares of TIMET common stock and 29,300 shares of Valhi common stock in a margin account at a brokerage firm.
+Harold C. Simmons holds 51,589 shares of our class A common stock, 755,021 shares of Valhi common stock, 580,366 shares of Kronos Worldwide common stock and 493,562 shares of NL common stock in a margin account at a brokerage firm.
 Each of Messrs.
 Bowers and Halbert holds all of his shares of our class A common stock in a margin account at a brokerage firm.

-The business address of Contran, the CMRT, the Foundation, TIMET, Valhi and VHC is Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697.
+The business address of Contran, the Foundation, Valhi and VHC is Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697.
 The business address of Dixie Rice is 600 Pasquiere Street, Gueydan, Louisiana 70542.
-The business address of TFMC is 1007 Orange Street, Suite 1400, Wilmington, Delaware 19801.

-- (5) Based on Amendment No. 10 to Schedule 13G executed on January 10, 2012 that Royce & Associates, LLC filed with the SEC.
+- (5) Based on Amendment No. 11 to Schedule 13G executed on January 7, 2013 that Royce & Associates, LLC filed with the SEC.
 Royce & Associates, LLC is an investment adviser that manages various accounts.
 One of these accounts, the Royce Value Trust, holds 185,300 shares of our class A common stock.
-The address of Royce & Associates, LLC is 745 Fifth Avenue, New York, New York 10151. - (6) Based on Amendment No. 3 to Schedule 13G executed on February 10, 2012 that Dimensional Fund Advisors LP filed with the SEC.
+The address of Royce & Associates, LLC is 745 Fifth Avenue, New York, New York 10151. - (6) Based on Amendment No. 3 to Schedule 13G executed on February 8, 2013 that Dimensional Fund Advisors LP filed with the SEC.
 Dimensional is an investment adviser that furnishes investment advice to four investment companies and serves as investment manager of certain other commingled group trusts and separate accounts.
-Dimensional has sole voting power over 181,208 of these shares and sole dispositive power over all of these shares.
+Dimensional has sole voting power over 182,344 of these shares and sole dispositive power over all of these shares.
 Dimensional disclaims beneficial ownership of all of these shares.
-Dimensional's address is Palisades West, Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (7) Based on Amendment No. 3 to Schedule 13G executed on February 13, 2012 that Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation filed with the SEC.
+Dimensional's address is Palisades West, Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (7) Based on Amendment No. 4 to Schedule 13G executed on February 12, 2013 that Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation filed with the SEC.
 Both Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation are investment advisers that beneficially own all of these shares.
 Renaissance Technologies Holdings Corporation is a majority owner of Renaissance Technologies LLC.
-Their address is 800 Third Avenue, New York, New York 10022. - (8) The shares of our class A common stock shown as beneficially owned by such person include the following number of shares such person has the right to acquire upon the exercise of stock options granted pursuant to our stock option plan that such person may exercise within 60 days subsequent to the record date:
+Their address is 800 Third Avenue, New York, New York 10022.